-I also do a lot of public speaking on Linux and security including a keynote at SCALE 11x and talks at OSCON, CactusCon, Linux World Expo, Penguicon, and a number of Linux Users' Groups.
-I also have an upcoming talk at the O'Reilly Security Conference in Amsterdam.
+I also do a lot of public speaking on Linux and security including a keynote at SCALE 11x and talks at the O'Reilly Security Conference in Amsterdam, OSCON, CactusCon, Linux World Expo, Penguicon, and a number of Linux Users' Groups.
 You can see a complete list of my presentations including slides on my talks page.

 I maintain a personal twitter account, @kylerankin where I split my time talking about professional interests and personal hobbies.
 I also lurk on a number of IRC networks including #linuxjournal on Freenode and #linux on the Ars Technica IRC server.

 I was born and raised in Kentucky and moved to Northern California around the time of the original dotcom crash, which was probably the worst time to move to the area professionally speaking.
 Things turned out just fine and I still live in that area now with my wife, son, two cats and some chickens.
 I have been a Christian since an early age and regularly attend a local non-denominational church.

 Over the years I've developed quite the collection of odd hobbies and interests.
 I guess I just like to learn new skills and so my current collection of hobbies (in alphabetical order) includes: